Procession (The Moody Blues song)

 "Procession" is a 1971 song by the Moody Blues and is the opening track of their album Every Good Boy Deserves Favour.
 It is the only song to have been co-written by all five members of the band.

 "Procession" is one of the first commercial songs to make use of electronic drums.
 The instrument in question was a custom drum synth developed by Moody Blues drummer Graeme Edge and Sussex University professor Brian Groves.

-For the most part, "Procession" is an instrumental song, with the exception of its three spoken words: "desolation", "creation", and "communication".
+"Procession" is an instrumental song, with the exception of three words (two spoken and one sung): "desolation", "creation", and "communication".
 These words, as well as other words ending in "-ation", also appear on the album track "One More Time to Live."

 A section of "Procession" was sampled by hip-hop musicians J Dilla and Madlib on the 2003 Jaylib album Champion Sound; the sample appears on the opening track "L.A. to Detroit."